 Most of the state statutory forms are slightly longer than this but are similarly simple in content.
 Some forms also allow further options, like designating an alternate beneficiary to receive the property if your first-choice beneficiary does not survive you.

-If you’d rather not research the state statute yourself, or if you’d like a little extra help along the way, another easy and low-cost option is to purchase an online form or software program from a private company (such as Nolo’s Transfer on Death Deed forms).
-These forms are often more user-friendly than a bare statute, and might also spell out the steps to take when printing out, signing, and filing your deed.
+If you'd rather not research the state statute yourself, or if you'd like a little extra help along the way, try a reputable product such as Nolo's bestselling Quicken WillMaker, which allows you to make TOD deeds specific to your state.
+(It can also help you make other estate planning documents, such as a will, living trust, health care directives, powers of attorney, and more.)
+The guidance from a product such as WillMaker is much more user-friendly than a bare statute, and will spell out the steps you need to take when signing, getting notarized, and filing your deed.

-Once you’ve drafted the TOD deed, you’ll have to sign it in front of a notary, and then file it with the county clerk or recorder’s office.
-If you don’t file the deed, it won’t be valid.
-And even if you’ve precisely copied the language from your state’s statutory form, be sure to check with your county’s recording office before printing your form, and ask whether your county has special formatting requirements (such as extra margin space or a blank box at the top right corner).
+Once you've drafted the TOD deed, you'll have to sign it in front of a notary, and then file it with the county land records office.
+If you don't file the deed, it won't be valid.
+And even if you've precisely copied the language from your state's statutory form, be sure to check with your county's land records office before printing your form, and ask whether your county has special formatting requirements (such as extra margin space or a blank box at the top right corner).

-If you change your mind, it’s easy to revoke a TOD deed.
-The process is very similar to the process for filing a TOD deed: You’ll simply sign and notarize a revocation, and then file it with the county recorder.
+If you change your mind, it's easy to revoke a TOD deed.
+The process is very similar to the process for filing a TOD deed: You'll simply sign and notarize a revocation, and then file it with the county land records office.
 Again, many states offer statutory revocation forms.
-Here’s typical sample language, excerpted from New Mexico’s statute:
+Here's typical sample language, excerpted from New Mexico's statute: